thepudds/fzgen/README.md

 ## Quick Start: Install & Automatically Create Fuzz Targets

-For now, the recommendation is to use Go 1.17 for almost all the commands here, and then use [gotip](https://pkg.go.dev/golang.org/dl/gotip) as shown when it is time to kick off the fuzzing.

-Starting from an empty directory, create a module and install the dev version of Go 1.18 via gotip:
+Starting from an empty directory, create a module:
 ```
 $ go mod init example
-$ go install golang.org/dl/gotip@latest
-$ gotip download
 ```

 Download and install the fzgen binary from source, as well as add its fuzzer to our go.mod: